 My most recent teaching role was as a primary headteacher but before coming to Bath Spa in September 2014 as senior lecturer on the PGCE as part of the English team I was a primary adviser with Somerset County Council.
 This post included being the local authority co-ordinator for NQTs.
 I currently co-lead the English team and am part of the professional studies team.
 I also supervise student dissertations at post graduate level.

 My main research interest is initial teacher education.
-My early research work was investigating the implications of the growing emphasis on placing more training in schools, and at Bath Spa I am working on the Diversity in Teacher Education (DiTE) research project.
+My early research work was investigating the implications of the growing emphasis on placing more training in schools, and at Bath Spa I worked on the Diversity in Teacher Education (DiTE) research project.